 Creating a successful Corona strategy and what will happen next

 Companies and investors around the world are currently ferociously discussing and analyzing what the Corona virus will mean for them.
 Although there is a lot of uncertainty, decisions still need to be made and strategies created.
-How to make the best decisions under such uncertain circumstances?
+How to make the best decisions and implement the best strategy under such uncertain circumstances?

 When starting to plan your strategy to come out of this crisis a winner, it is important to first realize that all strategy work is done within a certain strategy framework or paradigm.
 For example, if you are currently analyzing your market competition then you are working within a positioning framework; if you are figuring out alternative ways to use your personnel then you are creating a resource-based strategy.
 Other strategic approaches you might be – deliberately or not – using are learning strategies, approaches based on network theory, or several other approaches.